Jaime's Guide to Tmux: The Most Awesome Tool You Didn't know you needed

 <ctrl-\> => Previous split

 This particular plugin comes with a Vim plugin as well (that you use when jumping within the boundaries of Vim).
 The plugin lives within the same GitHub repo and can be installed using any popular Vim package manager.
-Therefore, in general, it is wise to take a look at your plugin documentation before installing it because there may be more steps involved than just adding it to your .tmux.conf.
+Therefore, in general, it is wise to take a look at your plugin documentation before installing it because there may be more steps involved than just adding it to your .tmux.conf

 In addition to vim-tmux-navigator, some very useful tmux plugins are:

-• tmux-continuum builds on top of tmux-resurrect and it automagically saves your sessions periodically so you don’t need to do it manually.
+to restore. - tmux-continuum builds on top of tmux-resurrect and it automagically saves your sessions periodically so you don’t need to do it manually.
 Likewise it will restart tmux and restore your sessions automatically.

 If you run into any issues setting up tpm, you can find more info on GitHub.